colmhaugh/spanish-point/README.md

 ### Content

+- Text for inforamtion on Spanish Point taken from (https://www.clare.ie/place/spanish-point/)
 - Text for Surfing section in activites is taken from (http://visitspanishpoint.ie/surfing/)
 - Information for spanish point golf club was taken from (http://www.spanishpointgolfing.com/Home.aspx)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)